patters-match/gba-ezflash-iv-emulators/README.md

 ## Exit-Patching Method
 Each of the emulators uses some variation of the **visoly.s** source file.
 Since they are not identical, it is not trivial to make a binary patcher.
 A sample **visoly.s** is included for those adventurous enough to disassemble one of the emulators and to figure out the location of the *init_flashcart* function, to replace it with one of the variants of the *reset_ez4* compiled code.

 My own method for patching additional emulators was to check that **visoly.s** was indeed mostly consistent with other emulator source code.
 Then I used a hex editor to compare exit-patched emulators with the unpatched originals so I could determine the initial state of the replaced section.
-I found that trimming both ends of this sequence slightly, I was able to successfully locate an equivalent section in the new binary, even if there were sometimes very minor differences.
-Then it was a case of selecting the most appropriately sized variant of the *reset_ez4* binary code to drop in.
+I found that by progressively trimming both ends of this sequence, I was able to successfully locate an equivalent section in the new binary, even if there were sometimes very minor differences.
+Then it was a case of selecting the most appropriately sized variant of the *reset_ez4* binary code to overwrite.

 --------
 ## Emulator Tips